Fattoush

 • Sprinkle with 1 teaspoon of sumac and set aside.

-• To a bowl, combine the chopped lettuce, cucumber, radishes, green onions, parsley, bell pepper, and tomato.
+• To a bowl, combine the chopped lettuce, cucumber, radishes, green onions, parsley, fresh mint, bell pepper, and tomato.

 For the Dressing